knbknb/R_text_mining/data_public/README.md

 #### README.md

-These are just to samples data files.
+These are just toy samples data files.

 Later in the project I have created different, much larger .RData files.
 I did this  by web-scraping the conference web site.